 If you prefer, keep a notebook and make a list of words you find and try to learn them.

-Tip: check your grammar with an online grammar reference like this one.
+Tip: check your grammar with this free online grammar reference from Cambridge Dictionaries

 Track your progress!